BLCM/DataDumper/README.md

 Each method I've tried seems to omit at least an object or two.
 The methods currently active in the mod tend to give the results that I'm happiest with, but there seems to be no getting around having to do some manual cleanup after the fact.
+The objects which are missing seem to change as time goes on, in fact -- after having gone through several iterations of data dumping, I seem to have a different set each time.

-There are a couple of utilities which can be used to investigate those discrepancies, listed below.
-There's a few which have historically been problematic, which I'll list here, but you'll do well to run the verification scripts afterwards to catch anything else which might need manual dumping.
+So, to help figure out what might be missing, there are a couple of utilities which can be used to investigate the discrepancies.
+Those are listed as part of the procedure, below.

-- Dumpable with Kreig loaded:
-  - `GD_Lilac_Skills_Hellborn.Skills.Projectile_FireBall:BehaviorProviderDefinition_0.Behavior_AttemptStatusEffect_1`

 It's possibly worth noting that even in the worst cases, the vast majority of objects *do* get dumped.
 There's generally only a handful of objects